SSpeights/PowerShellGuide/pipelining.md

 ### Select-Object

 Select-Object is different from Where-Object because it enables you to create brand new objects based on the filter you set.
-In essence, it has the function of making objects in your pipeline  skinnier by selecting specific properties and creating brand new objects that contain only the data.
+In essence, it has the function of making objects in your pipeline  skinnier by selecting specific properties and creating brand new objects that contain only the data you want.

 [Online information for Select-Object is here](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Select-Object?view=powershell-5.1) or you can type`help select-object`from the PS-console.